“So, I looked through your records…” My new doctor began, “And I don’t see any record here of a mammogram.”

 I processed my experience for the better part of the next few days.
 Why was this experience such a wretched trigger?
 All I can think is that it drew up a lot of buried grief.
 After all, when she died, my dad was dying.
 I dove right into his care, and let that be an convenient excuse to bury my grief, hopefully forever.
 But I didn’t get that lucky.
 No one ever does.
 That grief is going to manifest, somehow, someway.

 So, what is the end of this story?
-There isn’t one.
-I haven’t heard back from my doctor.
-I expect that all is well.
-Even when I do, I know that I can’t go back to the land of denial.
+I am fine.
+The mammogram can back completely normal.
+Even so, I know that I can’t go back to the land of denial.
 I have to do this mammogram thing from time to time.
 Even if it hurts.
 Even if is wrenches grief to the surface and forces me to deal with it.
 I can and I will.